Claude Mauriac

 He was the personal secretary of Charles de Gaulle from 1944 to 1949, before becoming a cinema critic and arts person of Figaro.
 He is the author of several novels and essays, and co-scripted the movie of his father's novel Thérèse Desqueyroux.
 He also wrote a study of the novelist Marcel Proust whose great niece was his wife.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Claude Mauriac" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Claude Mauriac" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools